CIBIL Score Ranges

 Also Read: How to Increase Your CIBIL Score Above 800?

-Such a credit score is called a Fair Credit Score and indicates that the borrower is average with his money and can be trusted with loan repayment by considering other factors.
+Such a score is a fairly decent CIBIL score.
+It indicates that the borrower is average with his money and can be trusted with loan repayment by considering other factors.
 Lenders may offer slightly higher interest rates or higher repayment tenor.

-Anything under 600 is considered bad and if your CIBIL score falls in this range, there is no chance you will get approved for a loan.
-In this case, your only option is to increase CIBIL score by practicing strict financial discipline and then apply for a loan.
+Anything under 625 is considered a low score and if your CIBIL score falls in this range, you may find it difficult to avail of a loan.
+In this case, your only option is to increase your CIBIL score by practising strict financial discipline and then apply for a loan.

 Factors that Affect a Borrower’s CIBIL Score and Tips on How to Increase CIBIL Score